offthehandle/jQuery-SmoothScroll/README.md

 ```

 #### Callbacks
 The callbacks have 1 argument: `loc`, the href value of the element that triggered the scroll.
-The callbacks have `this` is set to the specific jQuery Object that triggered the scroll.
+The callbacks have `this` set to the specific jQuery Object that triggered the scroll.

 ### Page Top Options
 The page top feature is used to trigger a scroll to page top from anywhere on the page.